Erneuerbare Energien aus Wasserkraft | © DB AG / Faruk Hosseini

 The dam at the Bad Reichenhall hydroelectric power station in Bavaria.

 Use of alternative fuels: With alternative fuels, diesel vehicles can continue to operate without the need for technical overhauls.
-This is a sustainable approach that conserves resources because we do not have to prematurely sideline fully functional trains and locomotives.
-Our alternative fuel efforts are focused on the biofuel hydrotreated vegetable oil (HVO).
+This is sustainable and conserves resources because we do not have to prematurely sideline fully functional trains and locomotives.
+Our alternative fuel efforts are currently focused on the biofuel hydrotreated vegetable oil (HVO).
 HVO is produced exclusively from biological residues and waste materials and produces around 90 percent fewer greenhouse gas emissions than conventional diesel.

 Use of alternative drives: Alternative drives are low-emission alternatives to pure diesel drives.
 For example, we are currently testing an innovative hydrogen system consisting of a refueling station, train and maintenance infrastructure in partnership with Siemens Mobility.
 We're also testing battery trains and developing the associated infrastructure.
 Battery trains essentially have a rechargeable battery on board.
 On non-electrified lines, the train draws its energy from the charged battery, keeping it climate-friendly even when there is no overhead line.